This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 Give your child healthy foods:

 It is important that your child gets the right vitamins in his diet and drinks enough liquids every day.
-If your child will eat only specific foods, work with caregivers to plan his meals.
-Caregivers may suggest blending foods your child will eat with others he refuses.
+If your child will eat only specific foods, work with healthcare providers to plan his meals.
+Healthcare providers may suggest blending foods your child will eat with others he refuses.
 This may help your child get the nutrients he needs.
-Ask your child's primary healthcare provider for more information about the following:
+Ask your child's healthcare provider for more information about the following:

-- Meals and snacks: Your child's primary healthcare provider may suggest your child not eat foods with gluten and casein.
+- Meals and snacks: Your child's healthcare provider may suggest your child not eat foods with gluten and casein.
 Gluten is found in wheat, rye, and barley.
 Casein is found in milk and other dairy products.
-Always talk with your child's caregivers before you make changes to what your child eats.
+Always talk with your child's healthcare providers before you make changes to what your child eats.

 Have a bedtime routine: